KarlRetumban/Customer-Segmentation-on-Retail-Supermarket-data/README.md

 # Customer Segmentation on Retail Supermarket data

-#### We apply the following techniques in Supermarket Purchase data.
+#### We apply the following techniques in Supermarket Groceries Purchase data.
 * Customer Segmemtation
 * Cluster Profiling
 * Classification of new customers into segments